-During the two years ended 31 December 2017 and 31 December 2018, Transtech sold optical fibres to Futong China Group.
+During the three years ended 31 December 2019, Transtech sold optical fibres to Futong China Group.
 Futong China is one of the controlling shareholders of the Company and Futong China Group means Futong China and its subsidiaries from time to time.
 Futong China Group mainly procured optical fibres from the Group for on-selling, with or without further processing, to customers in the PRC.
-The actual sales amount during the two years ended 31 December 2017 and 31 December 2018 and the annual cap for each of FY2017 and FY2018 as set out in the written agreement entered into between Transtech and Futong China on 16 June 2017 (the "Optical Fibre Framework Sales Agreement") in relation to the sales of optical fibres to Futong China Group are set out below.
+The actual sales amount during the three years ended 31 December 2019 and the annual cap for each of FY2017 and FY2018 as set out in the written agreement entered into between Transtech and Futong China on 16 June 2017 (the "Optical Fibre Framework Sales Agreement") and the annual cap for FY2019 as set out in a new Framework Sales Agreement dated 18 March 2019 (the "New Optical Fibre Framework Sales Agreement") in relation to the sales of optical fibres to Futong China Group are set out below.